amartingarcia/gcp-cloud-engineer-associate-training/README.md

   * Enrutamiento con `Cloud Load Balancing`.
     * Configure routes on Load Balancing instante

-## App Engine - Deploying new versions without downtime
+## Deploying new versions without downtime
 * Option 1: I'm very confident - Deploy & shift all traffic at once:
   * Deploy and shift all traffic at once from v1 to v2: `gcloud app deploy`
 * Option 2: I want to manage the migration from v1 to v2: